zendertv/zender-android-sdk/README.md

 Note: we do not support "Multi-Window" support, be sure to disable that support on this view.

 ## Configuration ZenderPlayer
-To initialize a ZenderPlayer you need to provide it with:
-- a targetId: this is a unique identifier for your organization
-- a channelId: this is a unique identifier of the channel within your organization (f.i. a specific show)

-These values will be provided to you for demo purposes and can be found the in the admin console.

-To initialize a channel and have the player autoswitch between public streams

 ```
 String targetId = "tttttttt-tttt-tttt-tttt-tttttttttttt";
 String channelId = "cccccccc-cccc-cccc-cccc-cccccccccccc";